istio/istio.io/content/docs/setup/kubernetes/_index.md

 {{< /tip >}}

 Istio offers multiple installation flows depending on your Kubernetes platform and inteded use.
-However, at a high level the basic flow is the same regardless of platform:
+At a high level, the basic flow is the same regardless of platform:

 1. [Review the pod requirements](/docs/setup/kubernetes/additional-setup/requirements/)
 1. [Prepare your platform for Istio](/docs/setup/kubernetes/platform-setup/)